 What AI Can’t Do: The Human Side of Hiring

 Only 26% of job candidates trust AI to evaluate them fairly, according to a Gartner survey of 2,918 applicants.
-That’s a massive trust gap - and it reveals exactly where human recruiters remain irreplaceable.
+A 26% trust rate represents a massive gap - and it reveals exactly where human recruiters remain irreplaceable.
 Candidates want a person on the other end, especially when they’re making the biggest career decision of their year.

-That trust gap has real consequences.
+Real consequences follow from that trust gap.
 Gartner found that 25% of candidates trust employers less when AI evaluates their information, and 32% fear AI will unfairly reject their applications.
 Meanwhile, job acceptance rates dropped from 74% in mid-2023 to 51% by mid-2025.
 Someone has to close those offers.
 Someone has to handle counteroffers, calm nerves, and explain why a role matters.
 No algorithm does that well.

 There’s a parallel trend that makes the human argument even stronger.
 LinkedIn’s Future of Recruiting 2025 report found that employers were 54 times more likely to list “relationship development” as a required recruiter skill compared to the prior year.